 - Azure ML Datasets help you track and version data.

-- Azure ML Run History manages the code, data and compute used to train a model.
+- Azure ML Run history stores a snapshot of the code, data and compute used to train a model.

 - The Azure ML Model Registry captures all of the metadata associated with your model (which experiment trained it, where it is being deployed, if its deployments are healthy).